zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 }
 ```

-This type is assigned to stream, and the example request body below requests SDS convert the `Measurement` property of the returned data from meter to centimeter.
+This type is assigned to a stream, and the example request body below requests SDS to convert the `Measurement` property of the returned data from meter to centimeter.

 ```json
 [